-French, a Democrat, was the representative for Kentucky's 9th congressional district from 1847 to 1849.
+French was the representative for Kentucky’s 9th congressional district and was a Democrat.
+He served from 1847 to 1849.

 From Dec 1835 to Mar 1849, French missed 176 of 1,534 roll call votes, which is 11.5%.
 This is better than the median of 24.5% among the lifetime records of representatives serving in Mar 1849.
 The chart below reports missed votes over time.

 |Dec 1843-Feb 1844||140||2||1.4%||2nd|

 |Dec 1847-Mar 1848||101||26||25.7%||56th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.